kavinda-100/rust_simple_web_app/README.md

 ## 📄 License

-This project is available for learning porous.
+This project is available for learning purposes.

 ## Author
 - [Kavinda Rathnayake](https://github.com/kavinda-100)